-Magnetic resonance imaging (MRI).
+MRI.
 In vivo cardiac MRI was performed on a 7T horizontal bore MR scanner (Bruker).
-A quadrature volume coil (Bruker) was used for RF signal transmission and a two-channel surface array coil (RAPID MRI) was used for reception of the RF signal.
-Cardiac CINE images were acquired with an IntraGate (Bruker) retrospective gated 2D gradient echo pulse sequence (FLASH) with the following parameters: TE=3.1 ms, TR=5.6 ms, flip angle= 7°, 300-400 repetitions and 20 frames.
-A field of view = 2.0 cm x 1.5 cm and data matrix =256 x 192 were prescribed for a spatial resolution = 0.078 mm/pixel.
+A quadrature volume coil (Bruker) was used for RF signal transmission, and a 2-channel surface array coil (RAPID MRI) was used for reception of the RF signal.
+Cardiac CINE images were acquired with an IntraGate (Bruker) retrospective gated 2D gradient echo pulse sequence (FLASH) with the following parameters: TE = 3.1 ms, TR = 5.6 ms, flip angle = $7^{\circ}$ , 300-400 repetitions, and 20frames.
+A field of view equal to 2.0 cm × 1.5 cm and data matrix equal to $256 \times 192$ were prescribed for a spatial resolution equal to 0.078 mm/ pixel.
 Equatorial frames containing the largest and smallest chamber diameters were selected to define the end-diastolic (ED) and end-systolic (ES) times, respectively.
-For MRI image analyses, two-dimensional (2D) endocardial contours were manually segmented for each heart at ED and ES (LV and RV) using image analysis software (Seg3D, NIH Center for Integrative Biomedical Computing).
-Contour areas were calculated with custom software in MATLAB, multiplied by the slice spacing and summed together to approximate calibrated end-diastolic volumes (EDV) and end-systolic volumes (ESV).
-Ejection fraction was defined as (EDV-ESV)/EDV x 100.
+For MRI image analyses, 2D endocardial contours were manually segmented for each heart at ED and ES (LV and RV) using image analysis software (Seg3D, NIH Center for Integrative Biomedical Computing).
+Contour areas were calculated with custom software in MATLAB, multiplied by the slice spacing and summed together to approximate calibrated ED volumes (EDV) and ES volumes (ESV).
+Ejection fraction was defined as (EDV - ESV)/EDV × 100.

 Echocardiography.
 Echocardiography was performed as previously described (47).
 Briefly, mice were anesthetized with 5% isoflurane for 15 seconds and maintained at 0.5% isoflurane during the procedure.
-VisualSonics, SonoSite FUJIFILM, Vevo 2100 ultrasound system with a linear transducer 32-56MHz (MS550S) was used to capture the images and videos.
-Measurements of heart rate, percentage fractional shortening (%FS) as well as left ventricular (LV) internal diameter at end-diastole (LVIDd) and end-systole (LVIDs) were determined from the M-mode tracing.
-Surface and Telemetry ECG.
+The VisualSonics, SonoSite FUJIFILM, Vevo 2100 ultrasound system with a linear transducer 32-56MHz (MS550S) was used to capture the images and videos.
+Measurements of heart rate and percentage of FS as well as LV internal diameter at end-diastole (LVIDd) and end-systole (LVIDs) were determined from the M-mode tracing.

+Surface and telemetry ECG.
 Surface ECG was performed as previously described (23).
 Briefly, mice were anesthetized with 5% isoflurane for 15 seconds and maintained at 1.5% isoflurane during the procedure.
 Six needle electrodes (30 gauge) were inserted subcutaneously into right forearm and left leg.
 For isoproterenol treatment studies, baseline surface ECG recordings were obtained in mice.
-Mice were subsequently injected intraperitoneally with isoproterenol (2.5 mg/kg body weight) and then re-evaluated for surface ECG at 10-15 minutes post-injection.
+Mice were subsequently injected intraperitoneally with isoproterenol (2.5 mg/kg body weight) and then reevaluated for surface ECG at 10 to 15 minutes after injection.
 For conscious telemetry studies, ECG transmitters (DSI) were subcutaneously inserted into the backs of mice as described previously (23).
 Positive and negative leads were fixed to the right shoulder muscle and the left leg muscle, respectively.
-ECG data was continuously acquired for 48h following 1 week after recovery from the implantation.
-ECG data was analyzed using LabChart.
-Quantification of ectopic beats within ECG tracings was calculated during a 5-minute interval every hour for a total of five hours.
+ECG data was continuously acquired for 48 hours at 1 week after recovery from the implantation.
+ECG data were analyzed using LabChart.
+Quantification of ectopic beats within ECG tracings was calculated during a 5-minute interval every hour for a total of 5 hours.

 Protein expression and GST pulldown assay.
 GST pulldown assay was performed as previously described (53).
-Briefly, full length mouse Csn6 was cloned into the pGEX-6P-1 vector (GE Life Sciences).
-GST-CSN6 and GST proteins were expressed in E.coli BL21 cells (Invitrogen; Life Technologies) and purified using Glutathione Sepharose 4B (GE Life Sciences).
-Protein concentration was determined through densitometry of Coomassie stained SDS-page gels.
-Hearts were homogenized in lysis buffer (10mM Tris-HCl pH 8.0, 100 mM NaCl, 0.2% Nonidet P-40 and 1X protease and phosphatase inhibitors, 1mM DTT).
-Heart extracts (500 μg per tube) were incubated with approximately 5μg of GST or GST-CSN6 proteins on a rotator overnight at 4°C. Beads were washed three times with lysis buffer, resuspended in SDS-sample buffer.
+Briefly, full-length mouse Csn6 was cloned into the pGEX-6P-1 vector (GE Life Sciences).
+GST-CSN6 and GST proteins were expressed in E. coli BL21 cells (Invitrogen; Life Technologies) and purified using Glutathione Sepharose 4B (GE Life Sciences).
+Protein concentration was determined through densitometry of Coomassie stained SDS-PAGE gels.
+Hearts were homogenized in lysis buffer (10 mM Tris-HCl pH 8.0, 100 mM NaCl, 0.2% Nonidet P-40 and 1× protease and phosphatase inhibitors, 1 mM DTT).
+Heart extracts (500 $\mu$ g per tube) were incubated with approximately 5 $\mu$ g of GST or GST-CSN6 proteins on a rotator overnight at 4°C. Beads were washed 3 times with lysis buffer and resuspended in SDS-sample buffer.
 Bound proteins were analyzed through protein blot analyses.